 “One of the unique challenges CPAs in industry face is the reality of working alone.
 In addition to connecting members, the FICPA provides a multitude of resources in the form of pertinent articles and relevant CPE for those in industry.”

 “The CPA profession is highly respected, and it’s not by accident.
 The FICPA protects the profession.
 In addition to promoting our own interests (such as the recent change to CPE requirements), the FICPA’s legislative team works to educate lawmakers on the implications and potential effects of their legislation.
 There have been numerous times our FICPA Governmental Affairs team has successfully intervened when well a well-meaning legislator drafted language for a proposed law that conflicted with professional standards or was otherwise not in the best interest of our profession.”

 Kathryn K. Horton, CPA, CMA, CIDA, CFE

-As President of Kathryn K. Horton CPA PA, Kathryn provides audit, accounting and data analytic services for nonpublic and nonprofit entities.
-She received degrees from Florida International and Florida Atlantic Universities and is active with her local Chamber of Commerce and nonprofit organizations.
+As president of Kathryn K. Horton CPA PA, Kathryn provides audit, accounting and data analytic services for nonpublic and nonprofit entities in Fort Lauderdale.

 K. Alan Jowers, CPA

-A partner with Carr, Riggs & Ingram, LLC.
-Based in Miramar Beach, Alan graduated from Florida State University and the University of Alabama.
-He enjoys entertaining his wife and five children by playing Beatles and Metallica tunes on piano and guitar…sometimes his wife says he's too loud.
+A partner with Carr, Riggs & Ingram, LLC, based in Miramar Beach, Alan enjoys entertaining his wife and five children by playing Beatles and Metallica tunes on piano and guitar.

 Key G. O'Keefe, CPA